-There are newer endoscopic devices such as intragastric balloons and other emerging technologies such as aspiration therapy and intestinal liners.
+There are newer endoscopic devices such as intragastric balloons and other emerging technologies such as intestinal liners.
 These are minimally invasive weight loss techniques and are reversible.

 In the case of gastric balloons – a balloon is placed endoscopically in the stomach and inflated with saline.
 The balloon occupies space in the stomach and this allows patients to feel full – they eat less and lose weight.
 Also, because the food leaves the stomach slower, it prolongs that sense of fullness between meals.